GoogleCloudPlatform/professional-services/tools/bqtag/README.md

 ## Create a Tagged Table

-`create_table()` function can create tagged tables inside a dataset in BigQuery.
+The `create_table()` function can create tagged tables inside a dataset in BigQuery.
 Dataset and BigQuery Project, defined at the time of initialization of the object is used as the dataset and project for the new table.
 This function takes the following attributes:

 `table_name` is the name of the table to create.